How to Make Gluten Free Sourdough at Home with Yoke Mardewi

 Thankfully we’ve found the right expert to guide us through the process.
 Ben had author, Ted X Speaker and founder of Wild Sourdough Yoke Mardewi on Episode 196 A Gluten Free Podcast to delve into the gluten free sourdough-making process.

-Not only is sourdough a high-quality bread you can add to almost any meal, but the fermentation process is known to deliver many gut health benefits.
+Sourdough bread is a high-quality bread you can add to almost any meal, the sourdough fermentation process is what delivers its gut health benefits.

 “(The) best time to start your sourdough starter naturally is when the weather is not so cold,” she outlines on the podcast. “(A) cold temperature will make (the process) slower.”

-While timing is essential, the core ingredients give you the foundation.
+While timing is essential, you need good wholesome ingredients, the best you can find.
 What do you need in the pantry to get the gluten free sourdough started?

 “Like normal sourdough, you always start with a whole flour,” remarks Mardewi.
-“The problem with gluten free flour is that each (option is) lacking something.
-So I would start with a mixture.
-I use a mixture of brown rice, buckwheat, sorghum, or whichever you're (not) allergic to… Then mix that with water.”
+“The problem with gluten free flour is that each gluten free flour is lacking something.
+I would start with a mixture of flours.
+I use a mixture of brown rice, buckwheat, sorghum, or whichever you’re (not) allergic to… Then mix that with water.”

 Once you have a quality mixture of gluten free flour selections, the key is to follow the one-to-one ratio as you combine flour with water.